 Meanwhile, you can forget about the delegated email and focus on something else.
 Spark notifies you once this task is done.
 You can easily keep track of all your delegations in a separate folder on the sidebar, so nothing slips past you.
 Learn more about how email delegation works.

 This step is pretty obvious but is often overlooked by many.
 A majority of clutter in your inbox is made up of emails you don’t want, and most emails these days come with an easy way to get rid of them in the form of “One-Click Unsubscribe”.

 Many of the legit email marketing services take SPAM seriously, especially after GDPR, and offer a single-click way to opt-out of email marketing.
 Use this feature to your full benefit.
 It only takes a brief moment, but results in no more emails from the same service or sender (well, at least in most cases).

 The more you unsubscribe from marketing emails, the less junk you’ve got cluttering up your inbox, and the easier it will be to achieve Inbox Zero.

-Additionally, Spark Mail for Mac and iOS allows you to easily report an email as Spam with a few simple taps.
-When viewing an email, simply click/tap on the “three dots” for that email and choose the ‘Mark as Spam’ option.
+Additionally, Spark allows you to easily report an email as Spam with a few simple taps.
+When viewing an email, simply click or tap on the “three dots” for that email and choose the "Mark as Spam" option.
 As described above, you can even configure a swipe action to mark an email as Spam while viewing your inbox.

 When you mark an email as Spam, it is automatically removed from your inbox and your email service provider gets smarter about what emails to filter out for the next time.

-With the four options detailed above, it’s very easy to achieve Inbox Zero and effectively attain some peace.
-Spark Mail app offers the best set of tools and features to handle your email and get the most out of the mail experience on your Mac, iPhone, or iPad.
+With the five options detailed above, it’s easy to achieve Inbox Zero and effectively attain some peace.
+Spark offers the best set of tools and features to handle your email and get the most out of the mail experience on your Mac, iPhone, iPad, and Android.